Zerodya/dots/README.md

 Q: Why the hell would you use both Gnome and i3 on the same computer?

 A: ~~Because I can.~~ I use Gnome for gaming and i3 for productivity.
-This way I can separate the two and I get less distracted when I need to be productive.
+This way I can separate the two and I get less distracted when I need to be productive (except when I get the urge to rice it, *sigh*)..